hoophq/docs/docs/configuring/authentication/overview.md

 # Overview

 Hoop implements the Oauth2 protocol + OIDC.
 The signature of tokens are validated with JWKS, provided by the identity provider.

-Users require to be registered and approved by administrators on Hoop.
+## Users

 They could be in `active`, `inactive` or in `reviewing` status.

-## Users

-Users are assigned to the `default` organization when they signin and are active after that.
-Managing them are done in the configured identity provider.
+Users are `active` and assigned to the `default` organization when they signup.
+A user could be set to an `inactive` state preventing it from accessing the platform, however it's recommended to manage the state of users in the identity provider.

 :::info
-When organization multi tenant is enabled, the name of the organization is derived from its domain, example:
+When organization multi tenant is enabled, the name of the organization is derived from the domain, example:
-- johndoe@google.com, org=google
+- user=johndoe@google.com, org=google

-Users need to be approved by an administrator to start interacting with hoop
+Administrators need to invite and approve users to start interacting with hoop.
 :::

 ## Permissions